Looking for a GREAT program to teach your child how to read?

-Whether or not your child has been diagnosed with dyslexia, there are proven dyslexia reading programs for teaching children who have dyslexia or learning disabilities how to read.
+Whether your child has been diagnosed with dyslexia or not, the reading programs listed below are proven dyslexia reading programs, proven by research, to be effective for teaching children who are diagnosed with dyslexia how to read.

 I HIGHLY recommend reading “How To DEFEAT Your Child’s DYSLEXIA” before purchasing anything so you will better understand which program(s) your child will benefit from.
 It could save you both money and prevent a feeling of failure if a specific program isn’t the right one for YOUR child.